VNGIoTLab/Arduino_VBLUno_nRF51822/README.md

 To load the bootloader, connect the board to your PC using a CMSIS-DAP module over SWD interface, it will prompt a drive (MBED), drag the bootloader firmware to the drive.

 ##Upload firmware to board over Serial
+  * Switch bridge on J7 to 1-2
+  * Reset power
+  * LED D1 will light to indicate bootloader is actived

-Use the upload icon to load the sketch to your board.
+  * Use the upload icon to load the sketch to your board.
+  * After above process finish, switch J7 to old position and reset.

 ## How to Play